Samhi Hotels Q1 FY26: Decoding the Future of Indian Hospitality After a 353% Profit Surge

-Q1 FY26: A Quarter of Resilience and Strategic Wins
+Q1 FY26: A Quarter of Strategic Resilience and Growth Acceleration

-The journey wasn’t entirely smooth, though.
-As the management transparently highlighted, May 2025 saw a noticeable dip in YoY revenue growth, falling to 4.2% from 13.6% in April.
-This was attributed to geopolitical events and, notably, a plane crash in Ahmedabad affecting airline passenger traffic in key hubs.
-However, the quick rebound to 11.7% growth in June signals the inherent resilience of the business and robust underlying demand.
+The journey wasn’t entirely smooth, however.
+May 2025 witnessed a temporary dip in YoY revenue growth, slowing to 4.2% from April’s 13.6%.
+Management attributed this to geopolitical events and an Ahmedabad plane crash impacting airline passenger traffic in key hubs.
+This candid admission of a temporary disruption, followed by a swift rebound to 11.7% growth in June, showcases the inherent resilience of the business model and the management’s capability to effectively steer through short-term turbulence.

 YoY Revenue Growth % (Monthly)